 - Sleep: CBT, recommended as the “first-line treatment” over any prescribed medications by the American College of Physicians and Consumer Reports, includes education about sleep hygiene, stimulus control, relaxation, activity enhancement, and self-monitoring of process/outcomes

 - Smoking: CBT for smoking cessation is about 10 times more effective than attempting to quit on one’s own.
 It involves enhancing commitment, careful planning, stress management training, support and the use of nicotine replacement (e.g., patch, gum, or lozenge)

 Dr. Kirschenbaum co-founded, designed and served as Clinical Director for Wellspring for 10 years: the leading provider of treatment services for overweight young people (camps and boarding schools) in the USA for many years:

-Dr. Dan Kirschenbaum’s forthcoming book
+Dr. Dan Kirschenbaum’s New Book

 From the endorsers – 22 healthcare & educational professionals: